What is a cloud agent runtime?

 An isolated space where the agent accesses a filesystem, shell, packages, browsers, and tools.

-A stable execution surface that receives runs, returns artifacts, and preserves runtime state.
+A stable run surface that receives runs, returns artifacts, and preserves runtime state.

 Configuration

-A control layer for harnesses, secrets, skills, network policy, and snapshots.
+A control layer for harnesses, secrets, skills, and network policy.

 Lifecycle

-A repeatable way to restore and operate the agent without rebuilding the stack for each run.
+A repeatable way to operate the agent without rebuilding the stack for each run.
+Files, packages, and harness config persist between runs.

 In Practice